carlaKC/lightning-notes/ldk-arch.md

           - `pending_revoke_and_ack` = F
           - `pending_commitment_signed` = F
-          - Returns a set of `MonitorRestoreUpdates` with a `RAA` and `CommitmentSigned` it does not have any HLTCs on it because the monitor's various `pending_forwards/failures/updates_adds` are not yet set
+          - Returns a set of `MonitorRestoreUpdates` with a `RAA` and `CommitmentSigned` it does not have any HTLCs on it because the monitor's various `pending_forwards/failures/updates_adds` are not yet set
       - Call `handle_channel_resumption`: